xyt556/espa-spectral-indices/README.md

 This project is provided by the US Geological Survey (USGS) Earth Resources Observation and Science (EROS) Land Satellite Data Systems (LSDS) Science Research and Development (LSRD) Project.
 For questions regarding products produced by this source code, please contact the Landsat Contact Us page and specify USGS CDR/ECV in the "Regarding" section. https://landsat.usgs.gov/contactus.php

 ## Release Notes
-* Updated to support the new XML schema changes for scene_id to product_id.
+* Updated the short_name in the XML bands to support a 4-digit instrument identifier
-* Updated to support the new XML schema changes for the floating point valid_range data type.
-* Verified the application supports the new collection file naming convention with a 4-character product_id versus a 3-character ID.